 True to their origins in Turkmenistan, where they were raised in close quarters with their nomadic owners, these are horses who succeed best in a partnership with their rider.
 Their athleticism and stamina are a good fit for the disciplines of jumping, eventing, dressage and endurance, but can excel in western pleasure, horsemanship and trail competition, driving or high-country riding.

 Please see the individual horse and sale pages for lots more photos, and the blog for our latest adventures as we compete in endurance and dressage, participate in clinics, expos and other horse-centric activities.
 We love to hear from breed enthusiasts, and are happy to have visitors even if you are not planning on buying a horse in the near future.
-We also offer lessons on some of our Akhal-Tekes to select students based on classic dressage and horsemanship principles, whether it is in the arena or on the trail.

 In addition to the background materials on this website, the Akhal-Teke Association of America website is a great resource for general breed information.
 We encourage you to join as a friend of the organization, even if you can’t own an Akhal-Teke.
 Dream big, start small – look where it got me!